-The museum charts the history of the development of the sewing machine both domestic and industrial from 1850-1950.
-Three of the feature attractions are the first singer machine, a unique machine originally owned by Queen Victoria's eldest daughter and a patent machine from America sent over for the Great Exhibition.
-There are over 600 machines on display.
+This museum charts the history of the sewing machine from 1850 to 1950.
+Among more than 600 machines on display are the first Singer machine, a unique machine originally owned by Queen Victoria's eldest daughter, and a patent machine sent from America for the Great Exhibition.

 Venue Details & Map

 - Public transport:

 - Turn towards Balham then 100 yards on left there is a large building.